 The Mali Elephant Project

-An initiative of The WILD Foundation & the International Conservation Fund of Canada
+An initiative of The WILD/Wilderness Foundation & the International Conservation Fund of Canada

 Mali is a beautiful, landlocked desert country in North West Africa.
 Perhaps best known for its rich cultural diversity, Mali is also home to the northernmost herd of African elephants.